 Although the general rule is to follow TSA and US Border and Customs advice, there are some state-specific guidelines that you may need to be aware of.

-The Californian Department of Food and Agriculture have some state-specific guidelines which means that you will have to check the rules, even when entering on a U.S. domestic flight.
+The Californian Department of Food and Agriculture have some state-specific guidelines which mean that you will have to check the rules, even when entering on a U.S. domestic flight.
 Citrus plants are prohibited from bringing into California, with pine, oak, fruit and nut trees being strongly discouraged from bringing into the state.

 To bring house plants into California, they must be:

 There are strict rules and controls on the plant products that can be bought into the European Union (EU).
-This is because of potentially harmful pests and diseases that could be bought into the region and devastate environment, landscapes, crops and agriculture.
+This is because of potentially harmful pests and diseases that could be bought into the region and devastate the environment, landscapes, crops and agriculture.

 You can bring any plant products into a European country, providing they were grown in an EU country, and are free from pests and diseases and are for your own use and consumption.